Get THE RACK DEMO

 Breeding undersized or immature animals creates cascading problems.
 Females under 1,800 grams struggle with egg development.
 They produce smaller clutches, higher infertility rates, and face serious health risks during laying.
 Males under 700 grams often fail to breed successfully, wasting your entire season.

 Young animals also recover poorly from breeding.
 A 2-year-old female needs 12-18 months to regain body condition after laying eggs.
 A 4-year-old female bounces back in 6-8 months.
-This difference compounds over multiple seasons.
+This difference compounds across multiple seasons.

 The Solution: Follow Size and Age Standards